 Jero Sanchez

-Backend engineer.
-Building things that last.
+Software Engineer.
+Building things that matter.

 Welcome back!Here you have the latest